aho-emi/aoi.js-template/README.md

 - <a href="https://discord.gg/3vcucB8F5c">Support Server</a>

 ### For Akarui Development Team
-This setup does exactly uses the setup of v6 but any version can work fine with it<br>
+This setup doesn't exactly uses the setup of v6 but any version can work fine with it<br>

 #### For any help mention me in AoI.Js Support server.